Pituitary microadenoma, macroadenoma and nonfunctioning adenomas (NFPAs), hyperprolactinemia syndrome

 Pathophysiology of pituitary microadenomas

-- corticotrophin, which causes Cushing's disease
+- corticotropinomas, which cause Cushing's disease

-- growth hormone (somatotropin) which causes acromegaly
+- growth hormone-secreting tumors (somatotropinomas), which cause acromegaly

 Epidemiology of pituitary microadenomas